 The University of Toronto has committed to provide a minimum of $15,000 plus tuition fees for eligible doctoral-stream students.
 For Canadian students, the minimum funding requirement for RSI students is $25,500 for MSc and PhD is $26,500 per year.
+NOTE: that these amounts are subject to change; RSI is in the process of gradually increasing required student support.
 The RSI policy is that graduate students should have financial support throughout the fundable period of the program.
 Support is derived from External Scholarships (e.g. OGS, NSERC, SSHRC, CIHR), supervisor stipends, Departmental/Internal award.
 If you receive a competitive external award, you may receive a top-up to the total stipend.

 When I graduate from RSI, can I work clinically in rehabilitation?

 NO, as a graduate from RSI, you cannot practice clinically in the field of rehabilitation.
 If your interest is in working clinically, consider applying to an entry to practice Master’s degree in Physical Therapy, Occupational Therapy or Speech Language Pathology.